kaizen-ai/kaizenflow/documentation/general/zenhub.md

 ## Labels

-- We removed "in progress", "to close", "to review" labels since we want to use the ZH Board pipelines instead
+- We removed "in progress", "to close", "to review", "P0", "P1" and "P2" labels since we want to use the ZH Board pipelines instead
-- We want to keep using P0, P1, and P2 labels even in ZH
-  - The reason is that we have lots of Issues and it's going to difficult to keep the pipeline ordered in ZH
-  - It's probably a good idea to have priorities set in the sprint backlog, at least to mark P0 issues
-  - Of course, priorities may change as we go, even inside a Sprint
+- "Background" label
+  - The label "Background" is added to the issues, which are to work on when you are blocked on the core task (waiting for a review, S3 problem, etc.)
+  - Requirements for background issues:
+    - Issues you can work on independently
+      - E.g., refactoring, adding unit tests, linting your code
+    - Relevant to our recent work as a team
+      - E.g., something related to the old Twitter pipeline is obsolete
+    - Issues with little interaction with other people's work including your current work
+      - E.g., renaming something in the entire codebase is going to interact with everybody
+    - Technical debt: something that you keep hitting and that slows you down in your daily work
+    - Reading documentation
+  - The issue may be converted to a background task either by Paul & GP, or by yourself
+  - Background issues have the same issue properties and follow the same rules of moving tasks between pipelines as all other issues

 ## Sprint Meetings